Indian Institute of Management Rohtak

-Indian Institute of Management Rohtak (IIM Rohtak or IIM-R) is a public business school located in Rohtak, Haryana a part of the National Capital Region (NCR) of India.
+Indian Institute of Management Rohtak (IIM Rohtak or IIM-R) is a public business school located in Rohtak, Haryana, India.
+As one of India's premier Indian Institutes of Management, the school has been accorded the status of an Institute of National Importance.

 IIM Rohtak was established in the year 2010 as one of the six new IIMs announced under the 11th Five Year Plan.
 It offers mainly five courses, an Integrated Programs in Management (IPM), Integrated Program in Law (IPL), the Post-Graduate Program (PGP) in Management, Executive Post Graduate Program for Executives (EPGPX) and Doctoral Program in Management (DPM).

 It offers under-graduate and post graduate diploma, IPM Program, fellowship and executive program in management.
 The institute has taken many entrepreneurial and social initiatives since its inception.
 The institute also offers since 2018 a unique one of its kind Integrated Program in Management (IPM) that is designed for young minds as soon as they complete their high school.
 This program aims to make the student best manager by teaching various subjects with practical knowledge in a span of 5 years.
 The Institute also provides an option for students to quit after 3 years with a BBA degree in case they want to switch to any other college for further studies.
 In the year 2021, the Institute started an Integrated Program in Law under which, students are nurtured to become managers with legal education in the lines of the Harvard Business School.
-It is the first IIM to offer a Law degree.
+It is the first and currently the only IIM to offer a Law degree.
 The students are provided with an BBA-LLB degree after five years of academic tutoring under the IPL program.
+IIM Rohtak is ranked 151 globally and 12th nationally for its MBA program.
+It is now the largest IIM.

 History

 In 1959, Planning Commission of India invited Professor George Robbins of UCLA to help set up an institute of management studies to meet the demand for managers in public sector enterprises.
 As a result, IIM Calcutta and IIM Ahmedabad were established in 1961 and 1962 respectively.
 To study the performance of these institutions, IIM Review Committees were formed in 1981, 1992 and 2004 and each time these committees recommended setting up of newer IIMs which increased the number of IIMs to seven by 2007.

 In 2007, Ministry of Human Resource Development proposed setting up of seven new IIMs as a part of the 11th Five Year Plan.
 The proposal was also endorsed by National Development Council.
 4 IIMs were supposed to be set up in 2009 in the first phase with the rest 3 being set up in 2010 in the second phase.
-However, because of infrastructural issues, only 2 out of the 4 IIMs could start functioning with IIM Rohtak commencing its classes from June 2010 and IIM Ranchi commencing its classes from July 2010.
+However, because of infrastructural issues, only two out of the four IIMs could start functioning with IIM Rohtak commencing its classes from June 2010 and IIM Ranchi commencing its classes from July 2010.